 - You can follow us at http://twitter.com/iata2press for news specially catered for the media.

-- The full study on the Economic Benefits of Abolishing the Passenger Movement Charge in Australia can be found here.
+- See the full study on the Economic Benefits of Abolishing the Passenger Movement Charge in Australia (pdf).